Goodbye Rania: Promotion

 Black Swan promoted their debut at the Pyeongchang Peace Festival on August 7, 2020, where they performed songs "Demonstrate," and "Tonight."
 On October 20, the group released a dance performance MV.

-The group began to promote their title track "Tonight" on October 30 performing on KBS World's Music Bank, followed by performances on SBS MTV's The Show on November 3, and another Music Bank performance on November 6.
+The group began to promote their title track "Tonight" on October 30 performing on KBS 2TV's Music Bank, followed by performances on SBS MTV's The Show on November 3, and another Music Bank performance on November 6.